Visiting Nepal and want to see the country’s top historical attractions?

 There are a number of historical sites to see at Bhaktapur:

-• Durbar Square | The centre of Bhaktapur, and home to the 14th century royal palace.
+- Durbar Square | The centre of Bhaktapur, and home to the 14th century royal palace.

-• Dattatreya Square | A majestic 15th century Hindu Temple.
+- Dattatreya Square | A majestic 15th century Hindu Temple.

-• Nyatapola temple | A towering temple, the tallest structure in Bhaktapur, built in 1701.
+- Nyatapola temple | A towering temple, the tallest structure in Bhaktapur, built in 1701.

-• Potters’ Square | A public square full of potter’s wheels and rows of clay drying in the sun.
+- Potters’ Square | A public square full of potter’s wheels and rows of clay drying in the sun.
 An important part of Bhaktapur’s cultural and economic history.

-With it’s iconic buildings, abundance of things to see and it’s preservation, Bhaktapur is undoubtely among the best historical places in Nepal.
+With its iconic buildings, abundance of things to see and its preservation, Bhaktapur is undoubtely among the best historical places in Nepal.

-Where | About 15km east of Kathmandu.
+Where // About 15km east of Kathmandu.

-Cost | There are ticket booths at all entrances to Bhaktapur and entry cost $15 USD
+Cost // There are ticket booths at all entrances to Bhaktapur and entry cost $15 USD

 2 | Boudhanath Stupa

-The towering stupa at Boudhanath, among the largest in the world, has long been considered the most important religious site in the Kathmandu Valley and is one of the most popular historical places in Nepal.
+The towering stupa at Boudhanath, among the largest in the world, has long been considered the most important religious site in the Kathmandu Valley and is one of the most iconic historical places in Nepal.

-The founding of this stupa is caught up in multiple different Newar & Tibetan myths & legends, and even the historical records seem to differ depending on the source, but it’s generally agreed that it was built around the year 500 CE, and would go on to become the foremost place of worship for Buddhists throughout the region.
+The founding of this stupa is tied to multiple different Newar & Tibetan myths & legends, and even the historical records seem to differ depending on the source, but it’s generally agreed that it was built around the year 500 CE.

 Being located on the ancient road that led from the Kathmandu Valley into Tibet, it became popular among Tibetans, and after the Tibetan uprising in the 1950s, thousands of refugees took up residence around near the stupa, making it the centre of the thriving Tibetan community in Kathmandu.

 Visiting Boudhanath Stupa is an intoxicating spiritual experience, regardless of your religious preferences.
-Every day thousands of practising buddhists visit to walk circles around the stupa, spinning prayer wheels along the way, and the place is alive with chanting, incense and prayer flags blowing in the wind.
-Its atmosphere matches its historical and religious significance.
+Every day thousands of practising buddhists visit to walk circles around the stupa, spinning prayer wheels along the way.

-Where | About 7km north-east of Kathmandu city centre.
+Where // About 7km north-east of Kathmandu city centre.

-Cost | $2 USD
+Cost // $2 USD

 3 | Patan Durbar Square